pcmacdon/jsish/lib/web/md/Testing.md

 ====================DIFFEND
 ```

-To locate the source line number use `-find BAD`:
+We can locate the source line number using `-find`:
 ```
 jsish -t -find BAD test.jsi
 test('this is a BAD test') ==> /tmp/test.jsi:3:   "TEST: this is a BAD test",
 ```

 ### Exceptions
-Tests containing exceptions might look like:
+We could test exceptions with something like:

 ``` js
 try {